 It is very important to follow the manufacturer’s instructions when installing composite decking material.
 Thermal expansion is always something to be aware of when dealing with plastics.
-Most climates temperatures fluctuate enough to cause an issue with how the decking is spaced from summer to winter.
-Composite decking is less stable than wood so it tends to grow and shrink across the length of the boards as it heats and cools.
+In most climates, temperatures fluctuate enough to cause an issue with how the decking is spaced from summer to winter.
+Composite decking tends to grow and shrink across the length of the boards as it heats and cools.
 Proper spacing will allow some movement without buckling.

 Some composite decking materials are designed to be installed with hidden fasteners.
 These clip systems generally are screwed into to the deck frame across each joist and fit tightly into a cavity running down the side of the boards.

 We recommend using reverse thread screws when face-screwing composite decking to eliminate mushrooming.
 Mushrooming occurs when a standard bugle head screw pulls some composite material above the surface during installation.
 The resulting raised bump isn’t very attractive.
 You can also use a hammer to level the surface.